 In most cases, problems with worn or missing cartilage occur in the knees, which have to bear a lot of body weight when walking, standing, etc. There are many reasons why a person might suffer cartilage problems, get arthritis, pain or stiffness when wanting to get out of bed or a chair.
 Certain foods can help prevent cartilage deterioration and strengthen it.

-Dried fruit is excellent for patients who have cartilage problems.
-Don think twice before eating a handful of nuts and peanuts daily to provide your body a good dose of vitamin E. This also limits the intake of sugar and refined flour (bread, pasta, white rice).
+Also, dried fruit is excellent for patients who have cartilage problems.
+Don think twice before eating a handful of nuts and peanuts daily to provide your body a good dose of vitamin E. This also limits the intake of sugar and refined flours (bread, pasta, white rice).